rabraker/L1c/doc/building_cmake.rst

 mex bindings
 ==============
-Mex bindings are not supported in the cmake build.
-See the deprecated Autools build :doc:`building_autotools`.
+Mex bindings are not yet supported.

 Python bindings